Jerry Newton: Minnesota House of Representatives

-Newton was first elected to the house in 2008, succeeding six-term Representative Kathy Tingelstad, who did not seek re-election.
+Newton was first elected to the House in 2008, succeeding six-term Representative Kathy Tingelstad, who did not seek reelection.
 He was unseated by Republican Branden Petersen in the 2010 general election.
 He ran again and was elected in 2012.

 During his first term, he was a member of the House K-12 Finance Committee, House K-12 Policy Committee, the House Transportation Fiance Committee and was Vice Chair of the Veterans Affairs Division of the House Agriculture, Rural Economies and Veterans Affairs Committee.

 He was the Minnesota School Board Association 2009 Legislator of the Year for his leadership on hearings and legislation relating to special education.
-In 2009 Newton was also appointed by the Speaker of the House Paul Thissen to perform an in-depth study of veterans homes.
-In 2010 he was appointed by the Speaker of the House to Co-Chair the Coon Rapids Dam Legislative Commission to provide a barrier for invasive species of fish from gaining access to northeastern Minnesota waterways.
+In 2009 Newton was also appointed by Speaker of the House Paul Thissen to perform an in-depth study of veterans homes.
+In 2010 Thissen appointed him to co-chair the Coon Rapids Dam Legislative Commission to provide a barrier for invasive species of fish from gaining access to northeastern Minnesota waterways.

 Personal life

-Active in his local community and government, Newton was a member of the Coon Rapids City Council from 1994–2000, and served as acting mayor from 1999-2000.
-He was a member of the Anoka-Hennepin School District 11 School Board from 2000-2008.
-Through the years, he chaired the Anoka Human Rights Council, served on the Anoka County Affordable Housing Coalition, the Coon Rapids Economic Development Authority, the Crystal Housing and Re-Development Authority, the Energy, Environment and Natural Resources Committee of the National League of Cities (1995–2000), the Metropolitan Council Transportation Advisory Board (1996–2000), the Association of Metropolitan Municipalities, and the Northstar Corridor Development Authority.
+Active in his local community and government, Newton was a member of the Coon Rapids City Council from 1994 to 2000, and served as acting mayor from 1999 to 2000.
+He was a member of the Anoka-Hennepin School District 11 School Board from 2000 to 2008.
+He has chaired the Anoka Human Rights Council and served on the Anoka County Affordable Housing Coalition, the Coon Rapids Economic Development Authority, the Crystal Housing and Redevelopment Authority, the Energy, Environment and Natural Resources Committee of the National League of Cities (1995–2000), the Metropolitan Council Transportation Advisory Board (1996–2000), the Association of Metropolitan Municipalities, and the Northstar Corridor Development Authority.

 Newton was a founding board member, president and emeritus director of Free2 Be, Inc. and is a former member of the Metro North Chamber of Commerce and the Coon Rapids Rotary, where he was honored as a Paul Harris Fellow.
 He is a life member of the VFW and is a member of Disabled American Veterans (DAV) and the Coon Rapids American Legion.
-Newton was best known locally for creating unique rail crossing quiet zones which set a national standard for enhanced rail crossing safety while silencing train horns.
+Newton was best known locally for creating unique rail crossing quiet zones that set a national standard for enhanced rail crossing safety while silencing train horns.
 He initiated the local school district's first high school Science, Technology, Engineering and Math program at Blaine High School, the Baccalaureate program at Champlin Park High School and the Compass program to insure expelled students received continuing hands-on education.